revel/revel/manual/i18n-messages.md

 3. Default language

-    When all of the look-up methods above have returned no usable client locale, the framework will use the default locale as defined in the application configuration file (`i18n.default_language`).
+    When all of the look-up methods above have returned no usable client locale, the framework will use the default language as defined in the application configuration file (`i18n.default_language`).

 When the requested message could not be resolved at all, a specially formatted string containing the original message is returned.